Paul Douglass

-Paul Douglass (1905–1988) was president of American University from 1941 until 1952.
-His ascent to the office marked a change in the title from Chancellor to President.
+Paul Frederick Douglass (November 7, 1904 – August 7, 1988) was an American educator, politician, and academic administrator.
+He was president of American University from 1941 until 1952.
+His ascent to the office marked a change in the title from chancellor to president.
 Douglass was a graduate of Wesleyan University and received masters and doctoral degrees from the University of Cincinnati.
-He was also an adviser to Syngman Rhee, President of South Korea, from 1952 to 1956 and a member of the Vermont Legislature from 1933 to 1941.
+He was also an adviser to Syngman Rhee, President of South Korea, from 1952 to 1956 and a member of the Vermont Legislature from 1933 to 1943.